 Actions:

-Secure funding to improve the streetscapes and landscapes throughout Town.
+The Town should secure funding to improve the streetscapes and landscapes throughout Town.

-Implement efficiency improvements in residential trash and recycling services.
+The Town should continue to implement efficiency improvements in residential trash and recycling services.

-Establish a local funding stream to institute an Infrastructure Fund to address long-standing capital needs: drainage, electrical lines, lighting/safety, parking issues, and driveway encroachments.
+The Town should establish a local funding stream to institute an Infrastructure Fund to address long-standing capital needs: drainage, electrical lines, lighting/safety, parking issues, and driveway encroachments.

-Reconcile public lands to address rights-of-way and easement in residential areas.
+The Town should reconcile public lands to address rights-of-way and easement in residential areas.

-Work with DelDOT to fund and eliminate traffic bottlenecks that contribute to seasonal congestion in key areas.
+The Town should work with DelDOT to fund and eliminate traffic bottlenecks that contribute to seasonal congestion in key areas.

 Objective: Ensure future buildings are properly proportioned and fit within the existing character of the Town.